kazurayam/Katalon-IDEA-Combination/docs/index.md

 In this project, I wrote every classes in Groovy.
 In the `lib` subproject, you can write codes in other JVM-programming languages: Java, Kotlin, Scala; as long as the IDE of your choice supports it.

+Katalon Studio v9.x once brought the "Keywords" to be an Enterprise feature.
+Katalon disallowed the users of Free version to create and use any custom Groovy class.
+It was a surprise for me.
+Later in v10.0 they turned the feature back.
+Now, I have got the experience of Katalon-IDEA-Combination, I would not be surprised even if the "Keywords" is priced again in future Katalon v11.x and later.
+It doesn’t matter to me.

 ## Conclusion

 I made a Gradle Multiproject with 2 subprojects: `katalon` and `lib`.
 I could develop a set of custom classes that extends my Katalon project’s capability in the `lib` subproject.
 I used IntelliJ IDEA with JUnit5 and Gradle.
 I could import the custom classes into the `katalon` subproject.
 Katalon studio could utilize the custom classes without any problem.